How are we different from other colleges?

 We give pre-exam workshops to help you sharpen your studies just before the exam.
 We run at least one workshop in each province.
 Note that the workshops only run if we have 20 or more students in an area that will attend.

 We help you find a seat at a exam centre closest to you.
 We also assist with the registration process.

 Each province has its own processes for exam registrations for adult matric students.
 Each year they designate exam centres, and we make sure we find the one closest to you.
 They can change the venues.
 So it might not be at the same centre for two years in a row.

-We make sure we register you with the correct provincial department of education, find your exam centre, and book your exam seat for each of the subjects you selected.
+We make sure we register you with the correct provincial department of education.

 Help from your Tutor

 Your tutor is available online, and also after working hours.
 We love working with students, and we are passionate about getting you to pass!